Cans For a Cause

 Peanut butter, jelly

 - Be creative!
-The theme for the fair this year is “Lords and Ladies at the Taylor County Fair!”
+The theme for the fair this year is “We're Back and Rockin' at the Taylor County Fair”

 - Judging of the sculptures will take place at Thursday starting at 5:30 pm.
 You and your sculpture creators are invited to stay for the judging and have photos taken after results are announced.

-- A panel of 5 judges chosen by the Fair Leaders will decide on the following winners:
+- A panel of 5 judges chosen by the Fair Leaders will decide:

 - There will be prizes awarded for: